breatheforks/mimosa-peepcode/README.md

 [6]:https://github.com/Ember-SC/peepcode-ordr-test/
 [7]:http://bower.io/

-It's written in coffeescript, stylus, emblem, (and jade for the index.html -- but note that this could easily be re-written to static html if desired).
+It's written in coffeescript, stylus, emblem, and statically compiled jade (for the index.html and testrunner.html files).

 There is a [testem][3] testsuite written in [qunit][4] and [pavlov][5].
 The test suite is directly stolen from [here][6].

-The intention is for all the 'front-end' assets to be downloaded via [bower][7], however the current versions of emberjs and dependencies available on bower are out of date, so for now the project includes manual downloads of the emberjs-starter-kit and handlerbars-1.0.0
+The front-end javascript assets are downloaded via [bower][7].

 How to install
 --------------